For questions related to financial assistance and scholarships, please go to this section.

 We hold occasional workshops during the year which are open to the public.
 You can watch our events page or join our mailing list to be updated about upcoming workshops.
 Timely updates are also available on our Facebook page.

 When can I apply for admission?

-Admissions are currently open for 2017 and 2018.
-Click here for more information about the application deadlines for 2017.
+Admissions are currently open for 2018 and 2019.
+Go here for more information and application deadlines.

 How do I apply for admission?

 Can I still submit my application after missing the deadline?

 We encourage all applicants to submit their applications early to be able to make the auditions planned ahead.
 For international students, the deadlines are as advised to take into account the time required for a Student’s Pass to be processed.
-For information about immigration and Student’s Pass matters, please refer to this page.
 Late applications are accommodated on a case-by-case basis.

 What happens after I apply?